 Nourishing Tip: Take digestive bitters with your meals in the day.

-Solutions include a healthier diet (get rid of excess fats and simple carbs); reduce alcohol consumption, especially before bedtime, and practice being mindful.
+Solutions include: a healthier diet (get rid of excess fats and simple carbs); reduce alcohol consumption, especially before bedtime, and practice being mindful.
+Support liver nutrition and lower toxicant exposures.

 The lungs are busy distributing oxygen to other systems in preparation for the day ahead.
 Like the liver, the lungs are also working to expel any accumulated toxins.
 Individuals with lung problems are susceptible to coughing and wheezing during this window.